Analyzing Snow White in High School Through the Gender and Archetypal Lenses

 Short stories are a staple in every ELA classroom.
 They are a wonderful way to have the full class instruction with smaller, but still impactful texts.
 However, I love to introduce my students to different genres of short stories.
 Today I am sharing about two Magical Realism short stories my students and I love.
 Magical … Continue reading 3 Magical Realism Short Stories To Teach in High School

 What makes us who we are?
 Is it our memories, our experiences, or something deeper?
-These are the questions at the heart of “1,000-Year-Old Ghosts“ by Laura Chow Reeve, a beautifully written short story that blends magical realism with deeply human themes of identity, memory, and family.
-If you’re looking for a text that will … Continue reading Exploring Memory, Identity, and Literary Analysis with the Short Story “1,000-Year-Old Ghosts”
+These are the questions at the heart of “1,000-Year-Old Ghosts” by Laura Chow Reeve — a short story that blends magical realism with deeply human themes of identity, memory, and family across three generations.
+A winner of the PEN America … Continue reading How to Teach “1,000-Year-Old Ghosts” by Laura Chow Reeve: A High School ELA Lesson Plan Guide

 Fear and Desire in Dracula: Teaching Stoker’s Dracula Through Inquiry